 About Joanne

 In 1952 I graduated from Douglass College, then known as “New Jersey College for Women,” with a degree in English and Dramatic Arts.
-I wasted no time in getting married, becoming a teacher, and producing three children.
-We also adopted a dog and a cat.
-In my spare time I took courses in education to become certified.
+I wasted no time in getting married, becoming a teacher, and producing my own three children.
+My husband and I also adopted a dog and a cat for our home.When I had spare time I took xxx courses in education to become certified.

 In 1963, when my husband was offered a job at the University of Wisconsin, we moved there, sent our children to public schools, and I continued as a middle school English teacher.
 In 1966 I was offered the job of English Department Chair at a newly built high school and I accepted it with pleasure.
 While I was a high school teacher I began working on a Doctorate at the U.W. in Curriculum Development and Applied Linguistics.
 During that time I also bore my fourth child.